 Three Together Limited is a company limited by guarantee jointly owned, 50% Pelham Homes and 50% Futures Housing Group.
 During 2016/17 Pelham Homes increased its stake in the company from 33.3%, acquiring the share formerly held by Acclaim Housing Group, at a cost of £30k.
 Three Together Limited purchased Access Training (East Midlands) Ltd on 28 February 2014.
-Pelham Homes issued a loan of £367k to Three Together Limited to fund the purchase, which remains outstanding as at 31 March 2023 and is held as a fixed asset investment.
-During the year a distribution of £42k was made to Pelham Homes Limited for the year ended 31 March 2023 (up to 2022 - £70k).
+Pelham Homes issued a loan of £367k to Three Together Limited to fund the purchase, which remains outstanding as at 31 March 2024 and is held as a fixed asset investment.
+During the year a distribution of £18k was made to Pelham Homes Limited for the year ended 31 March 2024 (2023 - £42k).

 Pelham Waterside LLP is a joint venture company which developed and sold properties and is jointly owned by Pelham Homes and Langar Investments Limited.
-On 30 October 2017 land to the value of £1.87m was transferred to Pelham Waterside in the proportion 55% Pelham Homes and 45% Langar Investments.
-The investment was split in the same proportions.
-During the year £983k of the investment was refunded to the partners (2022 £739k) of which Pelham Homes' share was £484k (2022 £406k.).
-After an impairment of £126k, Pelham Homes' investment in Pelham Waterside is valued at £14k.
-Most profits have now been distributed with a final settlement to be made in 2023/24.
+During the year £23k of the investment was refunded to the partners (2023 £983k) of which Pelham Homes' share was £13k (2023 £484k.)
+Pelham Homes' investment in Pelham Waterside is valued at £1k.
+Most profits have now been distributed with a final settlement to be made in 2024/25.

-Pelham Waterside Two LLP is a joint venture company developing properties for sale and is jointly owned by Pelham Homes and Norse Homes (Trent Lane) Limited, formerly called Purecourt Limited when the joint venture was formed.
-On 28 June 2019 land to the value of £976k was transferred to Pelham Waterside Two in the proportion 55% Pelham Homes and 45% Purecourt.
-The investment is split in the same proportions.
-Separately Pelham Homes made a loan to Pelham Waterside Two of £500k during 2022, and will make further loan advances as required.
+Pelham Waterside Two LLP is a joint venture company developing properties for sale and is jointly owned by Pelham Homes and Norse Homes (Trent Lane) Limited (formerly Purecourt Limited).
+On 28 June 2019 land to the value of £976k was transferred to Pelham Waterside Two.
+The land represents Pelham's investment in Pelham Waterside Two at the proportion (55%) funded by Pelham Homes (45% Purecourt), shown in note 12.
+The investment shall be recoverable through the property sales which shall include the land.
+Separately Pelham Homes made a loan to Pelham Waterside Two of £3,200k as at 2024 (2023 £500k), and will make further loan advances as required.
 The intercompany loan facility of up to £5.5m with Pelham Waterside Two LLP is secured by a security trust deed over all present and future assets of the LLP.

-21. Financial instruments
+20. Financial instruments

-2023 2022
+2024 2023

-£'000 £'000
+f'000 £'000

 Assets measured at amortised cost

-Investment in jointly controlled entities 948 1,558
+Investment in jointly controlled entities 935 948

-Loan to jointly controlled entity 500 500
+Loan to jointly controlled entity 3,200 500

-Trade debtors 172 803
+Trade debtors 159 172

-Cash at bank and in hand 1,465 4,882
+Cash at bank and in hand 789 1,465

-Total 3,085 7,743
+Total 5,083 3,085

 Liabilities measured at amortised cost

-Loan - -
+Loan 2,000 -

-Trade creditors 141 74
+Trade creditors 73 141

-Total 141 74
+Total 2,073 141

 - 0800 013 8555

 - www.ncha.org.uk

 - info@ncha.org.uk

-- Nottingham Community Housing Association 12/14 Pelham Road, Sherwood Rise Nottingham NG5 1AP

-- Weight Street Weight Street Weigh

-- | NottinghamCommunityHousingAssociation |
+/NottinghamCommunityHousingAssociation